rbsdev/awesome-release/README.md

 Example:
 > Wich tag do you want to release (without prefix) [default 1.0.1]:
-* After confirming the tag it will generate CHANGELOG.md
+* After confirming the tag it will generate the CHANGELOG.md file
-* Update `package.json` version if exists
+* Automatically updates the `package.json` version if exists
 * Gives you the CHANGELOG preview and asks if is everything ok

 Example: